 Capstone is the most integrated and largest outsourced provider of captive insurance services for the U.S. middle market.
-In association with The Feldman Law Firm LLP, Capstone offers platinum level attorney-led captive planning and administers property & casualty captive insurance companies that provide alternative risk financing services throughout the U.S.
+Capstone offers platinum level captive planning and administers property & casualty captive insurance companies that provide alternative risk financing services throughout the U.S.

-Now in its CAP_YEARS_SUPER year, Capstone provides attorney-led, turnkey services usually under a joint engagement with The Feldman Law Firm LLP, to businesses in the retail industry, and many others.
+With over 25 years of experience, Capstone provides turnkey services to businesses in the retail industry, and many others.

-Unlike most other captive management companies, Capstone’s turnkey service providers do not disclaim tax and legal support.
-The company has an award-winning track record for standing with clients in the design, implementation, ongoing management, and defense of their property & casualty captive insurance programs.
-Capstone has successfully administered and successfully managed over CAPTIVE_FORMATIONS captives since 1998.
+Capstone has an award-winning track record for standing with clients in the design, implementation, ongoing management, and defense of their property & casualty captive insurance programs.
+Capstone has successfully administered and successfully managed over 200 captives since 1998.